Romanian Cuisine: Traditional Romanian Dishes to Add to Your Food Bucket List

 Zacuscă, translated as eggplant paste, is also prevalent during Lent.
 A completely vegan-friendly dish, it is labor intensive but definitely worth it.

 First, the eggplants and red peppers are charred.
 Then, in a pot, the onion is cooked until it becomes translucid.
 While that cools down, clean the eggplants and peppers.
 Then mince them through the machine, along with tomatoes and the cooled down onions.
-Toss everything together with oil and seasoning (bay leaves, black pepper, and salt), boiled for 2-3 hours and enjoy when it cools down.
+Toss everything together with oil and seasoning (bay leaves, black pepper, and salt), boil for 2-3 hours and enjoy when it cools down.
 It is perfect when enjoyed during the winter season.

 This is the traditional version – there are also versions with mushrooms (in which half of the eggplants are placed with mushrooms) or white beans.